 And if your wife is just not available emotionally, it will be very challenging to go through life together when life gets tough (and it will).

-I go into much greater detail on Can a Marriage Last Without Intimacy? in a highly shared post.
-So if you’re wondering that same question, make sure and take a moment and review that article.
+I go into much greater detail on Can a Marriage Last Without Intimacy? (click to read on my site) in a highly shared post.
+So if you’re wondering that same question, you might be really surprised by the success rate of marriages lacking in that department.

 How can you tell if someone is emotionally unavailable?